-Collision Damage Waiver in North America
+Collision Damage Waiver* in Canada

 For campervan and motorhome rentals, try our motorhome and campervan excess coverage overview or for 4x4s and 4x4 campers, try our 4x4 excess coverage page.

-The following explanation seeks to answer the question frequently raised when hiring a vehicle: How can a renter decrease their potential excess for the car they have rented?
+When you rent a car in Canada, your default responsibility in the event of an accident may be equal to the entire value of your rental car.
+The following explanation seeks to answer the question frequently raised when renting a vehicle: How can a renter decrease their potential deductible for the car they have rented?

 These are the main options: